pingcap/docs-tidb-operator/en/configure-storage-class.md

 #### Offline deployment

-Steps of offline deployment is same as online deployment, note that:
+Steps of offline deployment is same as online deployment, except the following:

 * Download the `local-volume-provisioner.yaml` file on a machine with Internet access, then upload it to the server and install it.

 * `local-volume-provisioner` is a DaemonSet that starts a Pod on every Kubernetes worker node.
 The Pod uses the `quay.io/external_storage/local-volume-provisioner:v2.3.4` image.
-If the server does not have access to the Internet, download this Docker image on a machine with Internet access
+If the server does not have access to the Internet, download this Docker image on a machine with Internet access:

     {{< copyable "shell-regular" >}}